realworldocaml/book/en/imperative-programming.md

 one of those implementations.
 There's more advice on using Core's implementation in particular in [xref](#maps-and-hash-tables).

-Our dictionary, like those in Core and the standard library, will be implemented as a hash table.
-In particular, we'll use an _open hashing_ scheme, which is to say the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have been hashed into that bucket.
+The dictionary we'll describe now, like those in Core and the standard library, will be implemented as a hash table.
+In particular, we'll use an _open hashing_ scheme, where the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have been hashed into that bucket.

 Here's the interface we'll match, provided as an `mli`.
-Here, the type `('a, 'b) t` is used for a dictionary with keys of type `'a` and data of type `'b`.
+The type `('a, 'b) t` represents a dictionary with keys of type `'a` and data of type `'b`.

 ```frag
 ((typ ocaml)(name imperative-programming/dictionary.mli)(part 1))